tramsahai/wede_p1-2/README.md

 ## Shakti Foundation Website
 A responsive website for Shakti Foundation, an organization dedicated to women's empowerment through microfinance, healthcare, education, and skills training programs in Bangladesh.

+## Feedback was recieved and implemented to add more descriptive comments.

 ## Project Overview
 The Shakti Foundation website consists of six main pages designed to promote women's empowerment and facilitate donations through an intuitive, accessible interface.

 ## Website Structure
 Homepage (index.html) - Landing page featuring hero section, success stories, and calls-to-action with advanced hover animations and responsive design.

 About Us (about.html) - Organization history (founded 1992 by Dr. Humaira Islam), vision, mission, and leadership team with expandable biography sections.